-Now, you're probably eager to practice deadlifting in the gym, but hang on a moment.
+Now, you're probably eager to practice in the gym, but hang on a moment.
 I often work with lifters who want to rocket headfirst into a movement, when in reality it's important to pump the breaks and master the basics first.

 The movement comes from your hips, not your knees.
-It's like a horizontal thrust; your butt goes back as you sit back, and then you fire it forward as you stand up.
+It's like a horizontal thrust: your butt goes back as you sit back, then you fire your glutes forward as you stand up.

 Butt to Wall with PVC

 When you do a good hip hinge, you keep a neutral spine while loading the hips and posterior chain, or the muscles along the backside.
 To try hinging, stand near a wall facing out, softly bend at the knees, keep an arch in your lower back, and sit back by hinging at the hips until your butt touches the wall.
 Voila!
 You've hinged.

 Learning to hinge before stepping up to a barbell helps you lift safer and stronger, so learn to hinge well before you deadlift!
 For an even more detailed guide, check out my article, "How to Hip Hinge for Ultimate Performance."

 Once you've mastered the hip hinge, you're ready to work toward the main event.
 What does good deadlift form look like?